Why African nations doubt OECD tax plan | DW | 29.10.2021

 "There's a reason why this deal has been called the deal of the rich," Tove Ryding of the European Network on Debt and Development (Eurodad) told DW.

-"And adding to that, there's quite broad agreement about the fact that there is not much money in this for developing countries."

-The core idea of the tax reforms — which will be tabled at the G20 summit this weekend — is perhaps best explained using an analogy from Facebook: If someone in South Africa logs on to the social media network and sees a paid advertisment on their timeline, then Facebook would pay taxes on the profits of its income from the advertisment in Ireland, where Facebook's headquarters for Africa are based.
+The core idea of the tax reforms — which will be tabled at the G20 summit this weekend — is perhaps best explained using an analogy from Facebook: If someone in South Africa logs on to the social media network and sees a paid advertisement on their timeline, Facebook pay taxes on the profits of its income from the advertisement in Ireland, where Facebook's headquarters for Africa are based.
 Until now, a rate of 12.5% applied in Ireland, plus numerous exemptions.

-The OECD plan proposes that, from 2023, part of the tax revenue would be divided among the countries in which the profits were made.
+The OECD plan proposes that, from 2023, part of the tax revenue would be divided among the countries where the profits were made.
 This is the tax reform plan's first pillar.
 In the above scenario, South Africa would benefit from the advertising revenue.

 The second pillar of the tax reform plan would ensure that the biggest corporations would pay a tax rate of 15%.
 If a country charges less than 15%, then the remainder would be paid to the company's headquarters.